 December 21st: Make and decorate Christmas Cookies.

 December 23rd: Make reindeer food.
-Click here for the recipe.

-Hope your holiday season is magical.
+I hope your holiday season is magical.
 Happy Holidays!